 INCLUDED - Boat Transfer, Drinking Water, Life Jackets and Wild Life Ticket.

-» Insect repellents, sun protection creams etc., are highly recommended.
+» nsect repellents, sun protection creams, etc. are highly recommended.

-» Emphasis on importance of safety standards we provide.
+» Emphasis is placed on the importance of safety standards, which we provide.

-- Passengers according to the number of seats and not more.
+- Passengers are limited to the number of seats on the boat.

 » Obey all safety rules given by the crew.

-» Dolphin sightings: There is a 90 to 95% high probability to see whales during our tours.
+» Dolphin sightings: There is a 90 to 95% high probability of seeing dolphins during our tours.
 We are doing our best to find them for you on every single dolphin watching excursion.
-However, on some days, even with our best efforts, it is impossible for us to show you the dolphins.
-It's important that we are aware that it’s wildlife we are going to see in the blue ocean.
+However, on some days, even with our best efforts, it may be impossible for us to show you the dolphins.
+It's important to be aware that we are going to see wildlife in the blue ocean.

 » Getting seasick: There is always at least a light swell in the not-so-calm Indian Ocean.
-If it's the first time for you on a boat in the Indian Ocean or if you tend to get seasick, we advise you to take seasickness medication recommended by your doctor, Avomine and it’s freely available in any pharmacy.
+If it's your first time on a boat in the Indian Ocean or if you tend to get seasick, we advise you to take seasickness medication recommended by your doctor.
+Avomine is freely available in any pharmacy.

-» Do not compel your guide/boatman to take the boat too close to them.
+» Do not pressure your guide/boatman to take the boat too close to the animals.